MRCIEU/python_and_health_ds_training/README.md

 - Weili Qiu [w.qiu@bristol.ac.uk]

 # [Pre-Course Material](./pre-course-installation-guide.md)
+Please ensure you read the [pre-course-installation-guide](./pre-course-installation-guide.md) to setup the Python environment before the course.

+If you have any question, we will have a drop-in session from 13:00 to 14:00 at OS6, Oakfield House, BS8 2BN.

 # [Day 1: Python Basic (4 Nov)](./day-1/)
 For a day in Python 101, we will cover basic elements of the Python programming language, including variables, data structures, control structures, functions, etc. We will also introduce tools for running code in Python, such as the Jupyter Notebook environment and the Visual Studio Code text editor.